Are you an immigrant afraid of deportation? New Memo on Prosecutorial Discretion may HELP!

-How did Prosecutorial Discretion help or hinder your case?
+How can Prosecutorial Discretion help or hinder your case?

-The power of prosecutorial discretion emerged in its ability to quickly change the outcomes or direction of a particular case.
+The power of prosecutorial discretion is in its ability to quickly change the outcomes or direction of a particular case.

 It was designed to allow individuals through the daunting piles of immigration cases (more than 1.7 million pending court matters) in such a way that – without wasting too much government time and money – quick decisions can be made about which cases posed the most threat to Homeland Security.

 This discretion meant cases that fall into any of the high priority deportation category are taken first, and those that fall into a lower priority category could be essentially dismissed, or moved toward a positive outcome.

 What cases qualify for high priority in deportation?